Vivek-3009/Java-Enginner-Assignment-HT/README.md

 <h2> HT_MODE can be changed from application.properties under : </h2>
     recordreplayapp/src/main/resources/
 <hr>
-Images for result of given problem is attache to the Images folder
+Images for result of given problem is attached to the Images folder